rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 Management services can typically be deployed anywhere with network access to all of the protected servers.
 This could be a set of individual VMs per service; containers; or all installed on a single physical or virtual machine.

 Node components must be installed on each protected physical server.
-Typically this is needed for Windows and Linux deployments.
+Typically this is needed for Linux deployments.

 ### 3.3.1  Platform Integrity

-The most basic use case enabled by Intel® SecL-DC, Platform Integrity requires only the Verification Service and, to protect Windows or Linux hosts, the Trust Agent.
+The most basic use case enabled by Intel® SecL-DC, Platform Integrity requires only the Verification Service and, to protect Linux hosts, the Trust Agent.
 This also enables the Application Integrity use case by default for Linux systems.

 The Integration Hub may be added to provide integration support for OpenStack or Kubernetes.
 The Hub is often installed on the same machine as the Verification Service, but optionally can be installed separately.